iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted151008/report.md

 > Waste of space on my phone.
 I had covid before I knew it and without any warnings from this app.
 Deleted.<br> :date: __2021-02-07 02:16:13__

 > Doesn't work.
 Multiple people at my work have it and it keeps saying no recent exposures.
 What a waste of tax dollars!<br> :date: __2021-02-04 20:10:05__

-> Does not work!
-Two weeks ago, two people in my home were diagnosed with Covid-19 and I was neither notified by this app nor the Health Dept (maybe the Health Dept knew I would be informed?).
-I found out today, February 3, 2021 that someone from our school system that myself and my children have daily contact with was diagnosed with Covid-19 in December and we were notified by neither this app, or anyone representing the school system.<br> :date: __2021-02-04 01:11:59__

-> I was exposed to someone positive.
-I did not receive an alert.
-I do not know what the purpose of this app will be, but to report COVID exposure, it is not.<br> :date: __2021-02-03 06:29:16__